stefanengblom/stefanengblom.github.io/_pages/about.md

 ## Latest news and activities 2025

-* **May 5--6**: I will help co-organize a DDLS-workshop entitled [_Infectious disease epidemiology: surveillance, forecasting and modelling_](https://www.scilifelab.se/event/ddls-ebi-symposium/) together with [Tove Fall](https://www.uu.se/en/contact-and-organisation/staff?query=N9-1007), [Tom Britton](https://www.su.se/english/profiles/tbrit-1.182592), and [Laura Carroll](https://www.umu.se/en/staff/laura-carroll/).
+* **May 5--6**: I will co-organize a DDLS-workshop entitled [_Infectious disease epidemiology: surveillance, forecasting and modelling_](https://www.scilifelab.se/event/ddls-ebi-symposium/) together with [Tove Fall](https://www.uu.se/en/contact-and-organisation/staff?query=N9-1007), [Tom Britton](https://www.su.se/english/profiles/tbrit-1.182592), and [Laura Carroll](https://www.umu.se/en/staff/laura-carroll/).

+* **Apr 29**: New preprint!
+We have been working with this one for some time now, happy to see it finalized: _E.
+Blom, S. Engblom: DLCM: a versatile multi-level solver for heterogeneous multicellular systems_, available via [arXiv](https://arxiv.org/abs/2504.20565).
+The numerical experiments can be reproduced using [URDME](https://github.com/URDME/urdme).

 * **Apr**: as of 1st of April I am the program chair of [Applied Scientific Computing](https://www.uu.se/en/department/information-technology/research/computational-science).

 * **Mar 28**: organized a half-day meeting with the [eSSENCE graduate school](https://www.essenceofescience.se/w/es/en/education).

 * **Mar 17--18**: TDB internal conference.

-* **Mar 14**: I will give a short talk in [_Upp-Upp_](https://www.uu.se/en/department/mathematics/events/archive/2025-03-14-conference-in-statistics-upp-upp), the internal conference for Statisticians in Uppsala.
+* **Mar 14**: I gave a short talk in [_Upp-Upp_](https://www.uu.se/en/department/mathematics/events/archive/2025-03-14-conference-in-statistics-upp-upp), the internal conference for Statisticians in Uppsala.

 * **Mar 13**: visit to the Swedish parliament within the [RIFO](https://rifo.se/natverksprogrammet/)-program.  _Thanks a lot!_
 ![RIFO Participants 2025](/images/RIFO2025.png "Photo: Jesper Ahlin Marceta")